-With any group as large and geographically dispersed as the FAI, conflicting interests and contradictions are going to crop up every so often.
-The media have often focused on these inconsistencies more than they have the bigger parts of the puzzle—the mass bombings and gunshots at dawn, not to mention what the evidence points to: there are a growing number of people out there who feel oppressed to the point of taking up arms.
+With any group as large and as geographically dispersed as the FAI, conflicting interests and contradictions are going to crop up every so often.
+The media have often focused on these inconsistencies more than they have the bigger parts of the puzzle – the mass bombings and gunshots at dawn, not to mention what the evidence points to: that there are a growing number of people out there who feel oppressed to the point of taking up arms.

-The FAI is essentially the movement that many of these intermingling leftist-insurrectional anarchist cells operate under—they are to CCF, IRF, and the Earth Liberation Front what the PLO was to Al Fatah, PFLP, and PDFLP in the 70s.
-A quote from FAI members that neatly wraps up the message, struggle, and formation of the FAI: “We are one single thing without knowing one another.
+The FAI is essentially the movement that many of these intermingling leftist insurrectional anarchist cells operate under – they are to CCF, IRF and the Earth Liberation Front what the PLO was to Al Fatah, PFLP and PDFLP in the 70s.
+A quote from FAI members that neatly wraps up the message, struggle and formation of the FAI is: “We are one single thing without knowing one another.
 In our diversities, we are the hand that will break the chains.”

-So don’t be fooled by the mainstream radio silence—the FAI is not some part-time group of activist students getting rowdy on the weekend, but an underground network of committed, established and violent anarchists.
-If you look at the UK government's current quest to slash benefits while it allows globe-straddling businesses to swerve millions of pounds' worth of corporate taxes, you can see why young people both in the UK and abroad are joining forces with the FAI to take action.
+So don’t be fooled by the mainstream radio silence – the FAI is not some part-time group of activist students getting rowdy on the weekend, but an underground network of committed, established and violent anarchists.
+If you look at the UK government's current quest to slash benefits while it allows globe-straddling businesses to swerve millions of pounds' worth of corporation tax, you can see why young people both here and abroad are joining forces with the FAI to take action.